react-declarative/react-declarative/docs/Readme.md

 ## Overview

-The goal is to create a unified React component for personal account settings forms.
+The goal is to create a unified React component for settings-like forms.
 The component manages form state, handles validation, and streamlines the development process by reducing boilerplate code.

 ## Key Features